-Extended day is available Monday - Friday from 2:00 p.m. to 4:00 p.m at a rate of \$18 per hour.
+Extended day is available Monday - Friday from 2:30 p.m. to 4:30 p.m at a rate of \$13 per hour.
 Extended Day is a drop-in, part-time, or full-time basis.
-If your child hasn't been signed out and picked up at the pick-up zone by 2:00, they will automatically be enrolled in Extended for that day.
+If your child hasn't been signed out or checked out and picked up at the pick-up zone by 2:30, they will automatically be enrolled in Extended for that day.
 Parents will be billed separately for Extended Day.

-If your camper is picked up after 3:00 p.m., a late fee of \$2 per five minutes will apply after the first five minutes.
-Parents or authorized persons listed on the emergency card must sign the camper out at departure.
-If you delegate someone other than those listed on the emergency card to pick up your camper on certain occasions, you must provide the Head Counselor with a written notice.
+If your camper is picked up after 4:30 p.m., a late fee of \$2 per five minutes will apply after the first five minutes.
+Parents or authorized persons listed on the pick-up list must sign the camper out or checked out at departure.
+If you delegate someone other than those listed on the pick-up list to pick up your camper on certain occasions, you must provide the Head Counselor with a written notice.
 Please also make sure that the person to pick up your camper presents identification to the Extended Day personnel.